 Casal and Diggs use hip-hop, rap, and spoken word to convey characters’ passion within key scenes.
 Watch this trailer for a taste:

-Filmmakers’ love affair with Oakland has been steady and strong in recent years.
-Total filming days in 2017 increased 38 percent over 2016, the San Francisco Chronicle reported.
+While filmmakers’ love affair with Oakland isn’t new, it has been growing stronger in recent years.
+Total filming days in 2017 increased 38 percent over 2016.

-We can’t write about Oakland’s place on the big screen without mentioning this winter’s blockbuster, “Black Panther.”
-Even though it was shot in Atlanta, the film embraces several scenes in Oakland, where director Ryan Coogler was born.
+Among the recent hits, Oakland also got the winter blockbuster, “Black Panther.”
+Even though it was mostly shot in Atlanta, the film embraces several scenes in Oaktown, where director Ryan Coogler was born.

 Coogler made it even more personal by surprising fans at the first public screening of “Black Panther” at the Grand Lake Theatre, where he shared memories of seeing films there with his father.
 The theater also hosted a private screening for Coogler’s friends and relatives, rappers M.C.
 Hammer and Mistah F.A.B., and Oakland mayor Libby Schaaf.
 The mayor proclaimed Feb.
 16 as “Black Parents Day” and honored Coogler’s mother and father.

-“Black Panther” has made an even more lasting impression on Oakland: Disney pledged $1 million of the proceeds to a dozen Boys & Girls Clubs, including Oakland’s, for science, technology, engineering, and math programs.
+“Black Panther” has made a lasting impact on Oakland: Disney pledged $1 million of the film’s proceeds to a dozen Boys & Girls Clubs, including Oakland’s, for science, technology, engineering, and math programs.

-We look forward to more big screen scenes of our diverse Oakland in the future.
+We look forward to more big screen scenes of our diverse Oaktown in the future.

-As Roger Ebert used to say, See you at the movies!
+As Roger Ebert would say, see you at the movies!